 The tools required for Manual Display Calibration are basically the same as for 3D LUT calibration, as the initial steps are essentially the same.

-The free ColourSpace ZRO license version of ColourSpace can be used for all the manual display calibration steps outlined within this guide, although ColourSpace DPS may provide greater feedback with the inclusion of volumetric 3D graphs.
+The ColourSpace ZRO license version of ColourSpace can be used for all the manual display calibration steps outlined within this guide, although ColourSpace DPS may provide greater feedback with the inclusion of volumetric 3D graphs.

 A probe is required to measure values from the display, enabling the correct manual settings to be made.
 The cheapest probe we recommend is the i1Display Pro OEM tristimulus for the lower end of the calibration market, often combined with the i1Pro 2/3 spectro.

 Patch Generation is required to enable known stimulus colours to be sent to the display being calibrated, enabling the probe to take readings and allow ColourSpace to compare the measured values with the actual target vales for the required colour space during manual calibration.